firstake/local-barbershop/README.md

 *  Open `client` directory in separate terminal and run `npm install`, then `npm run client-dev`

 *  Your default browser will automatically navigate to http://localhost:3000/

+### Additional Information:

+*  Sorry, there is no adequate database yet :worried: